ftppz/ic-verify/README.md

 ---

-Ms.Mo: u have to read at least the first 7 chapters "UVM1.1 Application Guide and Source Code Analysis"
+Ms.Mo: u have to read at least the first 7 chapters of "UVM1.1 Application Guide and Source Code Analysis"